 Though not shown in the table above, the authors also discussed cases related to supratherapeutic ingestions.
-The term is not explicitly define, but can be applied to the patient in our case Of the 202 presenting subjects, only 8 had detectable APAP levels (seven with APAP X AT level <1500 mg/mL x IU/L and one with a level >10000 mg/mL x IU/L).
+The term is not explicitly defined, but can be applied to the patient in our case.
+Of the 202 presenting subjects, only 8 had detectable APAP levels (seven with APAP X AT level <1500 mg/mL x IU/L and one with a level >10000 mg/mL x IU/L).
 All received NAC and the one patient with a product >10000 had resolution of elevated ALT after treatment .

 A subsequent study confirmed that a multiplication product >10000 mg/mL x IU/L was predictive of acute liver injury in subjects exposed to acute and staggered ingestions of extended-release formulations of acetaminophen (LR 27, sensitivity 100%, specificity 97% when APAP X AT >10,000).